m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-05-Disable_Tamper_Protection_Bypass.md

 *NOTE: Even though Tamper Protection is effectively disabled now, it takes a reboot to render the same change in the "Security Settings" GUI Prompt.*

 The POC manages to semi-permanently disable Real time monitoring (gray out) after Tamper Protection is disabled.
-This can be remediated by the mentioned method in this blog.
+This can be remediated using option 4.

 ![](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/Bypass-Tamper-Protection/Images/Pasted%20image%2020240311143923.png)

-4) Optionally reinstate the WdFilter minidriver, TamperProtection and Defender Settings (RealTimeMonitoring) using option 4.
+4) Optionally reinstate the WdFilter minidriver, TamperProtection and Defender Settings (RealTimeMonitoring) utilizing option 4.
 Make sure to change the Altitude number (Default: 328010) back to it's original value at line 530 in the POC.

 ```
 # Restart the computer to restore settings successfully